 Most of the game’s chapters are thematic in nature, meaning you’ll come across new mechanics as your progress through the narrative.
 Candleman showcases an overly brilliant use of contrast lighting, using shadows to shroud hidden passageways.
 Even more impressive is how the dynamic use of light plays into each environment, genuinely illuminating a storybook come to life.
 While our out of the ordinary protagonist remains silent, the game does feature an omniscient narrator that emotionally conveys the sensations and feelings throughout.

 The journey towards the light is something everyone can relate to, and the game is framed like an enjoyable fairy tale come to life.
 The visuals are gorgeous, and the controls are easily accessible.
 Without spoiling anything, the game didn’t end how I expected, failing to bring a satisfying closure to the game’s narrative.
 Movement speed is a tad slow, and the jump is a bit floaty, so that could be a deal breaker to some.
 Candleman is only available on Xbox One and PC in North America, but can be found on the Chinese PS Store.Note: Candleman was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.